 Look at music.
 Just 5 years ago, most people bought music by downloading individual songs.
 Today, millions of music listeners get their music from a streaming service like Spotify or Apple Music; according to the RIAA, streaming accounts for 75% of the revenue from music sales.

 That’s just one example, but the trend is ubiquitous and massive.
-The growth of the internet, especially the mobile internet, has been rocket fuel for the service industry: Between 2011 to 2016, U.S. consumer spending on subscription in e-commerce skyrocketed from $57 million to $2.6 billion, a report from McKinsey & Company shows.
+The growth of the internet, especially the mobile internet, has been rocket fuel for the service industry: Between 2011 to 2016, U.S. consumer spending on subscriptions in e-commerce skyrocketed from $57 million to $2.6 billion, a report from McKinsey & Company shows.
 And in roughly the same time period, subscription businesses grew revenues about 8 times faster than S&P 500 company revenues, according to Zuora, a software company that helps companies integrate subscription-based systems.

 For the consumer, this is a blessing and a curse.
 Subscribing to a service means predictability, reliability, and a budding relationship with a new brand, but it also means another monthly fee.
 Our monthly subscription bill seems to only go up, and that’s on top of all the essential services — like insurance and internet connectivity — that we were already paying for.
 It’s no wonder subscription fatigue is a real thing.